iFacialMocap (Desktop Application)

 Calibration

-You can reset your head, eye and mouth rotations by clicking the Calibration button, for the best calibration
+You can reset your head, eye and mouth rotations by clicking the Calibration button.

-You can click on "Open Advanced Setting" to open the settings menu, below the Camera settings and "Send Version" section, you should find the Smoothing options, you can increase the value of the Blendshapes to reduce jitter, increasing this too much will introduce latency, so adjust carefully
+You can increase the smoothing value to reduce jitter, but increasing this too much will introduce latency, so adjust carefully.

-You can also increase the blendshape Weight, aka how likely it is to trigger a blendshape, by going further down into the individual blednshape settings, it's recommended to ONLY increase the weight value, as other options are aimed towards vtubing apps and not VRCFT ::
+Further down on the settings, you can increase or decrease specific blendshape Weight (how likely it is to trigger a blendshape).
+If you're going to tweak this, it's recommended to ONLY increase the weight value, as other options are aimed towards vtubing apps and might have undesired side effects when using VRCFT.

 Tracked Blendshapes

-Although the app lists all 52 ARKit blendshapes within its settings, it does not track the tongueOut and cheekPuff* blendshapes, and may have trouble with suttle blendshapes such as mouthShrug**, either way it's a very stable tracking method which works universally between vtubing apps and now VRCFT
+Although the app lists all 52 ARKit blendshapes within its settings, Nvidia Broadcast does not track the tongueOut and cheekPuff blendshapes, and Mediapipe may track even less, and expect both tracking methods to have trouble with subtle blendshapes such as mouthShrug

 Module